FX7/kinder/README.md

 For now there are some assumptions for this to work:

 * Working docker / podman installation.
-* All your movies integrated via a single samba share.
 * Kodi API is accessable.
+* pull docker image via `docker pull docker.io/effex7/kinder:latest`
+* ~~All your movies integrated via a single samba share.~~
-* All movies are exported into single files per movie.
+* ~~All movies are exported into single files per movie.~~

-* ~~Build a dockerimage from the repository by your self.~~
+Samba share and single files export is not necessary to work, but may result in more stable poster results.
+I try to fetch the posters from the image URLs I receive from the KODi API but these might be deprecated and lead to many 404 results.

 ## Settings